Costalegre

 Costalegre ("Coast of Joy" in Spanish) is a series of different beaches, capes and bays of various sizes distributed alongside the Pacific Ocean on the western coastline of the Mexican state of Jalisco, between Puerto Vallarta, Jalisco and Manzanillo, Colima.

 History

 The Spanish used Bahía de Navidad for ship building, repairs, and as a jumping off point to the Philippines in the mid-16th century.

+During President Ávila Camacho's administration (1940–1946), Mexico launched a vigorous campaign to attract U.S. and international tourists.
+Under the leadership of Miguel Alemán and Alejandro Buelna, the government utilized press, radio, and film, alongside promotional exhibits and English-narrated travelogues, to advertise Mexico's attractions.

+By the 1950s, these efforts significantly boosted tourism, with 95% of visitors being U.S. residents.
+Infrastructure improvements, such as highways and airports, further facilitated travel, with air travel emerging as a key factor.

+Since 1970, tourism has become a vital sector of Mexico’s economy, ranking as the second-largest employer and consistently among the top three earners of foreign exchange.
+Mexico leads Latin America in tourism exports reflects the global trend of tourism becoming one of the fastest-growing and economically significant industries.

 In the 1990s, the Jalisco state government has promoted this zone as a tourist attraction, grouping all these beaches under the common name of "Costalegre".

 Hurricane Patricia

 On October 23, 2015, Costalegre was hit by the category 5 storm Hurricane Patricia, which was the most powerful cyclone ever measured in the Western Hemisphere with sustained wind speeds of up to 320 km/h (200 mph).
 Hurricane Patricia made landfall October 23 at 7:45pm with catastrophic damage.
 The center of the storm hit Cuixmala in Costalegre.